 Additionally, you will need to add the path of the build directory in your environment in order to run Sofa from any location.
 For this purpose add the following variables in the file ~/.bashrc

-Where SOFA is the build directory (for instance /home/sofa/work/sofa/build-src-Desktop-Release in the VM).
+Where SOFA is the build directory (for instance /home/sofa/work/sofa/build-src-Desktop-Release).

 Installation and visualization